steunix/passweaver-api/docs/index.md

 To initialize the db:

-- ensure `PASSWEAVER_PRISMA_URL` variable is set and that it points to a valid PostgreSQL database
+- ensure `PASSWEAVERAPI_PRISMA_URL` variable is set and that it points to a valid PostgreSQL database
 - run `npx prisma db push`

 To feed initial built-in data: